JuicyJuice1100/portfolioWebsite_Redux/content/posts/simple-home-cook/mac-and-cheese/index.md

 *While the Pasta is cooking*

 1. Start heating up your pan on medium-high heat.
 Add butter to the pan.
+Enough to grease the pan a little.
 You don't want to burn the butter but you do want to melt it and get a little brown.
 Stir occasionally to keep from burning.
 2. When the butter starts to brown a little add your milk/dairy.
 Enough to cover the pasta, you don't need to much, 1 cup max.
 Stir a little bit.
 3. When the sauce start to bubble, lower temp to a medium, and add your dried ingredients.
 4. Add salt and pepper for taste.
 Stir a little bit.